When is the BEST Time to Visit Moraine Lake?

 Consolation Lakes Trail

-This is a family favorite as it can be paired with the Moraine Lake Rockpile, and it’s pretty easy with a little elevation gain.
-It’s an excellent step up from the Lakeshore Trail as the terrain is more difficult with greater elevation gain and a short section that crosses over a boulder field.
+This is a family favorite because it can be paired with the Moraine Lake Rockpile.
+It’s pretty easy with a little elevation gain.
+It’s an excellent step up from the Lakeshore Trail, as the terrain is more difficult with greater elevation gain and a short section that crosses over a boulder field.

-Along the hike, you get views of the scree slopes from the Tower of Babbel.
-The hike passes through the old-growth forest before arriving at an alpine field and wetlands with the consolation lakes at its end.
-From the lakes, you get tremendous views of the backside of the Ten Peaks, Mount Babbel, and Mount Fay, topped by glaciers.
+Along the hike, you get views of the scree slopes from the Tower of Babel.
+The hike passes through the old-growth forest before arriving at an alpine field and wetlands with the Consolation Lakes at its end.
+From the lakes, you get tremendous views of the backside of the Ten Peaks, Mount Babel, and Mount Fay, topped by glaciers.

 Eiffel Lake Trail